- Crossing the Thorung La Pass (5,416m)

-Annapurna massif, lying in the northern central region of Nepal has the world’s tenth highest mountain, the Annapurna I. The name Annapurna comes from Sanskrit word Anna and Purna which basically means “full of food”, and is often viewed as a goddesses who always feeds.
-The whole massif sits between two of the major river system in the Nepal; Marsyangdi and Kali Gandaki.
+The whole massif sits between two of the major river system in Nepal; Marsyangdi and Kali Gandaki.
 Apart from the tenth highest mountain in the world, Annapurna massif has 13 peaks over 7000 meters and 16 peaks over 6000 meters high.

 If you’re trekking in the Annapurna region, you’ll need to purchase a TIMS card ($20) and an Annapurna Conservation Area Permit (ACAP) ($30 USD) before you go.
 There will be multiple checkpoints along the way where you’ll need to show these.
-If you’re hiking with an organised tour group, your guides will likely manage these for you.
-If you’re hiking by yourself, you’ll need to organise these at either the Nepal Tourism office based in Kathmandu, or the Pokhara tourist office before you begin the trek.
+If you’re hiking with an organized tour group, your guides will likely manage these for you.
+If you’re hiking by yourself, you’ll need to organize these at either the Nepal Tourism office based in Kathmandu or the Pokhara tourist office before you begin the trek.

 Make sure you bring a minimum of 4 passport photos for the trekking permit too!